onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 # Troubleshooting

 - If the root checkpoint file is missing or invalid, the node will crash.
 It must be taken from the same block as the `root-protocol-state-snapshot.json` used to start your node.
-- If you don’t set one the `--execution-data-dir` and `--execution-state-dir` flags, the data will be written to the home directory inside the container (likely `/root`).
+- If you don’t set the `--execution-data-dir` and `--execution-state-dir` flags, the data will be written to the home directory inside the container (likely `/root`).
 This may cause your container to run out of disk space and crash, or lose all data each time the container is restarted.
 - If your node crashes or restarts before the checkpoint finishes loading, you will need to stop the node, delete the `execution-state` directory, and start it again.
 Resuming is currently not supported.
 - If you see the following message then your `checkpoint` and `root-protocol-state-snapshot` are not for the same height.